kovidgoyal/calibre/manual/faq.rst

     and use it only for calibre.

-My device is getting mounted read-only in linux, so calibre cannot connect to it?
+My device is getting mounted read-only in Linux, so calibre cannot connect to it?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Linux kernels mount devices read-only when their filesystems have errors.
 You can repair the filesystem with::